clemsonMakerspace/admin/meeting-minutes/2017-11-29_team_meeting.md

      -  allows interns to focus on projects and improving the space rather than everyday maintenance.
      -  need written commitment
      -  hopefully implemented next semester
+   - Who is leading the new intern hiring process?
+    - What is the timeline?
+    - Who makes the selection?
+    - What criteria do we have for the selection process?

 ## Printer Malfunction (8 minutes)